 Like Time Warp, and Sweet Transvestite, which would just about always go on…and fill the dance floor too.
 Sad thing is I would be up there, singing all the words and doing some of the most bizarre dances known to man or creature.
 Oh dear, I can remember the times now.
 In fact I’m convinced there was one time I did the whole song standing on a table in-front of everyone in the place.
 Oh lord.
 See, even as I write this there are a dozen other memories coming pouring back…fantastic!

 Eric Clapton – Knocking on Heavens Door

 Ah, this is easy.
 The first real song I played on the guitar.
 I remember Eddie, Stu and I playing it quite a bit, an old favourite and something I always go back to playing now and again.
 It’s weird because there is definitely a stock list of songs you’ll learn when you start playing the guitar, and I can’t really play any of them.
 I have to be different.
 This is a big part of my life though because I love playing the guitar, and I have never really stopped, paused yes, but never stopped.

 Stu again crops up heavily here, because he was\is a fantastic guitarist and gave me the bug to learn how to play and carry out some amazing things.
-Like playing for sixty people at the Staff Xmas party with Eddie singing, busking on Union Street, and playing at Dave’s wedding.
+Like playing for sixty people at the staff Xmas party with Eddie singing, or busking on Union Street late at night and early morning, or playing at Dave’s wedding.
 Never mind the great joy it’s given me to just pick them up and play, and the ladies who have been impressed by it…oh the days!